hove-io/navitia/readme.rst

 =================
 Fork the github repo, create a new branch from dev, and submit your pull request!

-Is there many people contributing?
+Are there many people contributing?
 Yes: https://www.youtube.com/watch?v=GOLfMTMGVFI

 Alternatives?
 =============